 - Mow when the grass is dry for a more even cut, fallen wet cuttings should be removed otherwise then can kill the grass beneath – unlike dry cutting which can recreate growth also known as grasscyling – but use shorter cuttings for this

-- Do not mow in direct sunlight, try and mow during shaded hours
+- Do not mow in direct sunlight, try and mow during shaded hours.
+To learn more check Yard Thyme for more lawn mowing tips.

 What Type of Lawn?